Why You Need Role-Based Access Control

 Managing access rights based on roles makes it clear and straightforward to control access rights for users across large, complex, and distributed IT environments.
-As many members of the workforce, whether an employee, third-party contractor, or other, require the same or similar access rights to perform their day-to-day work, granting access can be significantly simplified by grouping people together based on their roles in the organization.
+Many members of the workforce, whether employees or third-party contractors require the same or similar access rights to perform their day-to-day work.
+Granting access can be significantly simplified by grouping people based on their organizational roles, a model known as role-based access control.

 Role-Based Access Control Examples